Strong Back Workout

 The Renegade Row

 How it Functions: The renegade row focuses on maximizing the utility of a position to the highest degree.
-It takes the key moves – plank and push-up, and makes them even more useful by adding more elements to work different muscle groups.
+It takes the key moves – plank and push-up, and makes them even more useful by adding more elements to work for different muscle groups.
 It is recommended to work with the light dumbbell in order to maintain proper spinal position (10).

 How to Perform: Grab a pair of light dumbbells and about as much space as you would need to perform push-ups.
 Get in a plank position with your feet spread wide, and grip the dumbbells with your palms facing parallel to each other.
 Squeeze your glutes and core to maintain a strong spinal alignment, while looking at the floor ahead of you.
 Use your lats to row one of the dumbbells to chest height, then return the weight to the ground, keeping the rest of your body balanced in its position.
 Control the load up and down the movement — if you have to contort your body and shift your back to lift the dumbbells, drop down to a lower weight.
-Perform a push-up, maintaining spinal alignment, and repeat the motion with the opposite arm.
+Perform a push-up, maintain spinal alignment, and repeat the motion with the opposite arm.

-How Often to Train:
+How Often To Train:

 Like all muscles in your body, you can train your back up to three non-consecutive days a week (7).
 If you’re lifting heavy weights, enough that you can only complete six to eight repetitions, you’ll need a couple of days to rest before you perform the exercise again.
 In this case, working on your back one or two days a week will be just right for you.